 How do they compare?

-We get this question a lot and understandably so.
-Both carbs use metering rods in lieu of jets and needles, and both manufacturers make similar claims in terms of performance, air density compensation, and ease of use.
+We get this question a lot.
+Both the SmartCarb® carburetor (SmartCarb®) and the Lectron® carburetor use metering rods in lieu of jets and needles, and both manufacturers make similar claims in terms of performance, air density compensation, and ease of use.
 Understanding how they compare is the first step to making an informed decision on which one is right for you.
-In this article we’ll cover a bit of the history of both products and then provide an objective comparison.
+In this article we'll cover a bit of the history of both products and then provide an objective comparison.

 First a little background.
-The history and heritage of the flat slide, metering rod style carburetor is one shared by both the SmartCarb and the Lectron.
-They even share the same inventor: the late, renowned carburetion expert William “Red” Edmonston.
-Red first pioneered the metering rod carburetor concept with the unique Posa-Fuel and Lake Injector in 1967 and 1971 respectfully.
-Red’s Lectron came to market in 1974 and represented a major leap forward for the technology with the addition of a float bowl and the use of a flat slide for throttling rather than the cigar cutter or guillotine style sliding venturi from before.
-After selling Lectron to General Motors in 1978, Red went on to further develop and refine the metering rod style carburetor, culminating with the SmartCarb in the early 2000s.
-Technology Elevated’s Chief Technology Officer and Founder Corey Dyess had the privilege of working with Red during his final years and has led advanced development of the SmartCarb, winning multiple patents for feature improvements over time.
+The history and heritage of the flat slide, metering rod style carburetor is one shared by both the SmartCarb® and the Lectron® carburetors.
+Their founding design principles were developed by the same original inventor: the late, renowned carburetion expert William “Red” Edmonston.
+Red first pioneered the metering rod carburetor concept with the unique Lake Injector and Posa-Fuel in 1969 and 1970 respectively.
+Based largely on Red's designs, the Lectron® carburetor came to market in 1974 and represented a major leap forward for motorcycle carburetor technology with the addition of a float bowl and the use of a flat slide for throttling rather than the cigar cutter or guillotine style sliding venturi from before.
+After General Motors acquired Lectron Products, Inc in 1978, Red went on to further develop and refine the metering rod style carburetor, culminating with the SmartCarb® in the early 2000s.
+SmartCarb Fuel Systems Chief Technology Officer Corey Dyess had the privilege of working with Red during his final years and has led advanced development of the SmartCarb® since then, winning multiple patents for feature improvements over time.

 Nope!
 While both carbs use a metering rod and a flat slide to provide precise air/fuel mixture control and superior fuel atomization to that of conventional needle and jet carburetors, there are more differences between the two than are readily apparent.

-Always looking to do things better, Red, and more recently Technology Elevated, have evolved the design over time by adding improvements and features to enhance the basic operating principles of the technology while also addressing the shortfalls and limitations of prior designs.
-The result is a fuel system that is substantially different from its predecessors, including the Lectron.
+Always looking to do things better, Red, and more recently SmartCarb Fuel Systems, have evolved the metering rod carburetor concept over time by adding improvements and features to enhance the basic operating principles of the technology while also addressing the shortfalls and limitations of prior designs.
+The result is a fuel system that is substantially different from its predecessors, including the Lectron® carburetor.

 Venturi Profile

-Like most conventional carburetors, the Lectron uses a circular venturi shape.
-The SmartCarb does not.
-Instead, it uses a patented “inverted egg” venturi shape.
-The thinking here is not unlike what backyard mechanics have been doing for years by oval/offset boring conventional carburetors – that is to change the rate of throttle opening through the range.
+Like most conventional carburetors, the Lectron® carburetor uses a circular venturi shape.
+The SmartCarb® does not.
+Instead, it uses a patented “inverted egg” or “keyhole” venturi shape.
+The thinking here is not unlike what backyard mechanics have been doing for years by oval/offset boring conventional carburetors – that is to change the rate of throttle opening through the throttle range.
+SmartCarb Fuel Systems takes it further by algorithmically determining optimum venturi shape, size, and throttle rate for various applications, taking into account a number of engine-related variables.

-There’s more to it when it comes to metering rod carbs like the SmartCarb and the Lectron.
+There's more to it when it comes to metering rod carbs like the SmartCarb® and the Lectron® carburetors.
 Maintaining sufficient air velocity or “signal” at the rod is critically important for fuel pickup and atomization.
-Any loss of velocity or weak signal at the metering rod can result in loss of fuel pickup and poor atomization, translating into hesitation, bogging, or soft throttle response.
-The SmartCarb’s venturi profile is designed to focus airflow directly at the metering rod through the entire throttle range in order to maximize signal and promote fuel atomization.
-The Lectron’s venturi is not designed for this purpose and as a result is more prone to suffer from weak signal and soft throttle response, particularly down low or just off idle.
+Any stalling of velocity or weak signal at the metering rod can result in a loss of fuel pickup and poor atomization, translating into hesitation, bogging, or soft throttle response.
+The SmartCarb® carburetor's venturi profile is designed to focus airflow directly at the metering rod through the entire throttle range in order to maximize signal and promote fuel atomization.
+A circular venturi shape is not optimized for this purpose and as a result is more prone to suffer from weak signal and soft throttle response, particularly down low or just off idle.

-It is important to note that Lectron has taken steps in recent years to improve this deficiency, especially with their latest HV and H-Series models geared toward the off-road market.
-Both the HV and H-Series Lectrons are tapered down 4mm smaller than advertised just behind the slide.
-Higher velocity yes, but at the expense of top end flow and performance.
-The SmartCarb, with its advanced venturi shape, offers no such compromises, providing strong, linear throttle response bottom to top.
+It is important to note that Lectron, LLC appears to have made changes in recent years to improve bottom end throttle response, especially with the latest H-Series model geared toward the off-road market.
+For example, the 38 H-Series Lectron® carburetor is sleeved down to a 34mm inside diameter just behind the slide.
+That's 4mm smaller than the implied 38mm size.
+Higher velocity yes, but at the expense of top end peak airflow and performance potential when compared to other 38mm size carburetors.
+The SmartCarb®, with its more advanced venturi shape, offers no such compromises, providing strong, linear throttle response bottom to top and greater peak power potential.

 Float Bowl Venting

-Float bowl style carburetors require float bowl venting to work properly, just ask anyone who has ever had plugged or frozen vent lines.
-The Lectron, like more conventional carbs, vents its float bowl through external vent/overflow hoses that hang down in front of the rear wheel.
-The SmartCarb vents its float bowl quite differently – from inside the airbox via a scoop/port located in the top of the venturi bell.
+Float bowl style carburetors require float bowl venting to work properly – just ask anyone who has ever had plugged or frozen vent lines.
+The Lectron® carburetor, like more conventional carbs, vents its float bowl through external vent/overflow hoses that hang down in front of the rear wheel.
+The SmartCarb® vents its float bowl quite differently – from inside the airbox via a scoop/port located in the top of the venturi bell.

-This patented internal venting feature allows the SmartCarb to compensate for a much wider range of air densities compared to the externally vented Lectron.
+This patented internal venting feature allows the SmartCarb® to compensate for a wider range of air densities compared to other carburetors.
+Recent testing proves air/fuel mixture consistency up to a simulated 22,000 feet on drone engine applications, for example.

-Venting and airflow communication between the airbox and the float bowl applies a steady, equalized pressure against the fuel in the bowl that is proportional to air velocity and density inside of the airbox.
+Venting and airflow communication between the airbox and the float bowl applies a steady, equalized pressure against the fuel in the bowl that is proportional to air density and also velocity inside of the airbox.
 Put simply, more dense, heavier air drives more fuel flow, less dense air drives less fuel flow, and air/fuel ratios stay consistent regardless of elevation or temperature changes.

-Beyond better air density compensation, internal venting also provides for sufficient top end fueling in the SmartCarb without the need for a power jet.
-Although the original Lectron of 1974 did not have a power jet, all modern iterations of the design come with at least one or more power jets to provide enough fuel to the mix from mid to top.
+Beyond improved air density compensation, internal float bowl venting also provides for sufficient top end fueling in the SmartCarb® without the need for a power jet.
+Although the original Lectron® carburetor of 1974 did not have a power jet, all modern iterations of the design come with at least one or more power jets to provide additional fuel to the mix from mid to top.

 No overflow hoses?